goretti16kate/30-Days-of-Hacking-2023/README.md

    - : [How to Install Kali Linux virtual machine on Ubuntu](https://www.youtube.com/watch?v=mlQXRxCz180)
    - : [How to Install Kali Linux on your Android phone](https://www.youtube.com/watch?v=xeGQVQyUIoM)

+## FAQ

+   1. Is this challenge suitable for beginners?
+        Yes, this challenge is designed to accommodate hackers of all skill levels.
+We will start with the basics and gradually move to more advanced topics.

+   2. Can I participate even if I have limited time?
+        Absolutely!
+You can complete the challenges at your own pace.
+Even if you can only dedicate a few hours a week, you can still learn and make progress.

+   3. Is there a prize for completing the challenge?
+        This challenge is primarily for learning and skill development.
+There are no prizes, but the knowledge and experience you gain are invaluable.
+We'll of course have certificates for those who manage to complete 80% of the challenge

+   4. I found a security vulnerability during the challenge.
+What should I do?
+        If you discover a security vulnerability, always follow responsible disclosure practices.
+Notify the affected party and do not disclose the vulnerability publicly until it has been addressed.

+## Acknowledgments

+We would like to thank all the contributors and the open-source community for their support in creating and maintaining this challenge.
+Your contributions and feedback are highly appreciated.